techworkersco/twc-site-berlin/works-councils/list-nomination.md

 </table>
 <br>
 <table id="supporter_signature_candidate_overview_table">
-  <caption>The list of ranked candidates that must be presented to coworkers in order for them to decide whether to sign a supporting signature or not.
+  <caption>The list of ranked candidates that is presented to co-workers in order for them to decide whether to sign with their supporting signature or not.
 An employee can only support one list proposal.
-For small workplaces, signature collective is not necessary.</caption>
+For small workplaces, signature collection is not necessary.</caption>
   <tr>
     <th scope="col">Rank</th>
     <th scope="col">First name</th>